 Easy.
 Simple.
 Delicious.
-Make these cinnamon Stewed Apples to top SO many things!
-From pancakes, Creamy Oatmeal, waffles and ice cream to baked brie, they can go sweet or savory.
+This Fork-tender Quick Stewed Apple recipe is ready to top SO many things!
+From pancakes, Creamy Oatmeal, waffles, and ice cream to baked brie, they can go sweet or savory.
 This stewed apples recipe is vegetarian, vegan and gluten free. [ see VIDEO in recipe card ]

 Warm, lightly sweetened and spiced, soft cooked apples are super cozy and delicious on all the things.
 Stewed apples can accompany sweet or savory eats.
 Use it as a condiment to top pancakes, waffles, ice cream and oatmeal or share it with cheese and crackers.
 Topping melty baked brie with a sprinkle of pecans is simply fabulous!